antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 # Dive into CPython internals

-Time to look at some actual C code to see where all this complex logic come from.
+Time to look at some actual C code to see where all this complex logic comes from.

 I am going to show the source code of *CPython 3.12.11*, even if it's a bit